primodiumxyz/empires/README.md

 3. `WinningEmpire`: The empire that has won the game.
 Whenever this is set as `EEmpire.NULL`, the winner has not been decided yet.
 Resets to `EEmpire.NULL` when `resetGame()` is called.
 Viewable in the `WinningEmpire` table.
 4. `gameOverBlock`: The block at which the game will end due to time running out.
 Admins can set this via the client cheatcodes, which calls `setGameConfigAndTurn()`.
 Viewable in the `P_GameConfig` table.

-### First Match Start
+### First match start

 Although the world may be deployed, ready, and the game start block is reached, the turns will not progress until the Keeper is started.
-(Players could still purchase overrides if other conditions above were met and the Keeper is not started.)
+Players could however still purchase overrides if other conditions above were met and the keeper is not yet started.

-On the cheatcodes client, select the cheatcodes button.
+On the web app, click the cheatcodes button:

 ![cheatcodes](./packages/assets/docs/cheatcodes_button.png)

 If you'd like to adjust the game start block, you can do so by clicking on the `Update game config` cheatcode and changing the appropriate value.

-Start the Keeper with the following procedure:
+Start the keeper with the following procedure:

 1. Set the bearer token so your client can send requests to the keeper endpoint.

-- the token will be saved in the browser's local storage;
 - you will find the "set bearer token" cheatcode at the bottom of the cheatcodes panel;
-- bearer token: `wOneiBvC8qunRozigQ7DOGYS6umE7suM`.
+- the token will be saved in the browser's local storage.

-2. Start the Keeper with the `Start Keeper` cheatcode.
+2. Start the Keeper with the `Start keeper` cheatcode.

-- we currently have one keeper instance running, so this will terminate the keeper for any other ongoing game.

 ### Reset Game

 Once the game has finished and you would like to reset it for a new match, you can do so with the `Reset Game` cheatcode.
 Make sure to set an appropriate `gameStartBlock` when calling this cheatcode.

 ### Cheatcodes